 It means shared templates, standards, documentation, information architecture and staffing models that will help UB grow to a more mature, consistent, well-branded Web environment.
 It also means a content management system (UBCMS) to help us publish our communications more efficiently and effectively by taking the complex technology out of Web publishing.
 And it’s a way to overcome technical obstacles or a lack of IT resources, while creating sites that stay fresh and current because they’re so easy to update.

 The DCT was preceded by the Web Content Initiative (WCI), a partnership between University Communications, the School of Medicine and Biomedical Sciences (SMBS) and the Office of the Chief Information Officer (CIO) that produced and implemented recommendations for improving campus Web communications in eight pilot sites.
 This work has led to recommendations for the university to implement campuswide standards and tools for a branded, on-message and user-friendly Web environment.

-WCI was responsible for developing the best practices and processes that will inform how we govern, produce and steward UB’s digital communications.
-Once the pilot concluded, this continuous initiative was renamed the “Digital Communications Transformation,” or DCT.
-This means UB will take the work of WCI and scale it out to the campus at large.
-Meanwhile, the priorities, resourcing and models to do this are informed by campus leaders who are members of the DCT Advisory Council.
+WCI was responsible for developing the best practices and processes that now inform how we govern, produce and steward UB’s digital communications.
+Once the pilot concluded, this continuous initiative was renamed the “Digital Communications Transformation,” or DCT, and the work of WCI has scaled to the campus at large.